Logos

 White Holding Shape

 The white holding shape provides a buffer between the interior shield elements and the background.
-Do not change its color and remove it only when the logo is applied on a completely white background.
+Do not change its color.
 All color variations of the logo include the white holding shape.

 Interior Shield Elements

-These pieces are solid colors in all color variations except the white logo, where they are transparent.
+These pieces are solid colors in all color variations except the 1C logo, where they are transparent.

 Seal